-Submissions are then pre-screened by a small team of staff and Jury members to evaluate their fit and relevancy to Prize themes.
-Those submissions that clear the pre-screening process are then delivered as qualified submissions to the respective AMP Jury for their evaluation.
+Submissions are then pre-screened by a small team of staff and Jury members to evaluate their fit and relevancy to the Prize theme.
+Those submissions that clear the pre-screening process are then delivered as qualified submissions to the AMP Canadian Music Jury for their evaluation.

 The Jury reviews and grades the qualified submissions using the following criteria: Artistic Merit, Technical Merit, Thematic Fit and Capacity to Deliver.
 These criteria are separately weighted to arrive at a score out of 100.